Cloinville/ros-gui/readme.md

 ## TODO List for Future Developer

-1. Test that all SSH operations in "push_alg.sh" and "start_robot.sh" work as inteneded on physical robots.
+1. Test that all SSH operations in "push_alg.sh" and "start_robot.sh" work as intended on physical robots.
 2. Test that code properly recompiles on robots after running "start_robot.sh"
 3. Test that algorithms can be swapped mid run without failures on the robots.
 4. Write a plugin similar to this one which reads published data from robots to display where they are on a grid/map
-5. Add functionalilty to this mad/grip to be able to click on the map and direct robots to said point
+5. Add functionality to this mad/grip to be able to click on the map and direct robots to said point